Soypete/Reverse-Proxy-forge-links/README.md

 ## Questions

 * How could someone get started with your codebase?
-  * this software can be run in 3 ways (way 2 prefered)
+  * this software can be run in 3 ways (way 3 prefered as it has links file)

 ```bash
  curl -LJO https://github.com/Soypete/Reverse-Proxy-forge-links/releases/download/v0.5.0/Reverse-Proxy-forge-links_Darwin_arm64.tar.gz